Contrastive Spectral Rectification: Test-Time Defense towards Zero-shot Adversarial Robustness of CLIP

 \section{Results on CLIP ViT-L/14 and ViT-B/32}

-In this section, we present the fine-grained performance across 16 datasets for CLIP-ViT-L/14 and CLIP-ViT-B/32 backbones in Tables~\ref{tab:clip_l14_comparison} and \ref{tab:clip_b32_comparison}, respectively.
+In this section, we present the fine-grained results across 16 datasets on CLIP-ViT-L/14 and CLIP-ViT-B/32 backbones in Tables~\ref{tab:clip_l14_comparison} and \ref{tab:clip_b32_comparison}, respectively.
 As a detailed extension of the main results in Table~\ref{tab:comparison}, these evaluations corroborate the architectural universality and scalability of the proposed CSR method, aligning with the findings for ViT-B/16 previously discussed in the main text.